masc-ucsc/cmpe220fall16/README.md

 When pushing remember to:
 * Before pushing, do ```make lint``` to check if the code passes lint
-* After puching click on the status button (on top of this page) to check the status of your build
+* After pushing, click on the status button (on top of this page) to check the status of your build

 If you have a piece of code that needs to be committed, or you do want to